Altaf Hussain (Welsh politician): Issues and campaigns

-In January 2016 he was asked to apologise by the First Minister for suggesting that poor standards in Welsh schools were acting as a deterrent to doctors considering moving to Wales but refused, saying that this was a concerned highlighted by bodies representing senior doctors and demanding instead an apology from the First Minister for his government 'taking its eye off the ball' in what became a heated row.
+In January 2016 he was asked to apologise by the First Minister for suggesting that poor standards in Welsh schools were acting as a deterrent to doctors considering moving to Wales but refused, saying that this was a concern highlighted by bodies representing senior doctors and demanding instead an apology from the First Minister for his government 'taking its eye off the ball' in what became a heated row.
 He also called for the new system of measuring ambulance response times in Wales to be scrapped, arguing that they produce incomplete data.

 Hussain has spoken out to highlight his opposition to the proposed 'sugar tax' and as to whether locum doctors' earnings in Wales should be subject to a cap.
 He has also expressed his concern about the high levels of anti-depressant prescription by GPs in Wales and called for improved access to talking therapies.

-Having written a detailed article about winter pressures in the Welsh NHS in December 2016 for South Wales Evening Post.
+He has written a detailed article about winter pressures in the Welsh NHS in December 2016 for South Wales Evening Post.
 The newspaper cited his article in calling for a mature and evidence-driven debate on health as one of '20 things we want to see in Swansea in 2016'.

 He campaigned against the closure of more hospital beds in the Abertawe Bro Morgannwg University Health Board area.

 His other campaigns have included ensuring that communities in Porthcawl are properly protected by the Welsh Government's proposed Shoreline Management Plan, calling for improved classroom access to services for children with autism and moderate learning difficulties and facilitating more frequent bus services to communities in Gower.

 Hussain has argued that the committee structure of the Welsh Assembly should be strengthened to make the Welsh Government more accountable to AMs as well as for greater media coverage of proceedings in the Chamber.

 Following the announcement in March 2016 that Tata Steel was to sell its UK operation, Hussain was amongst a number of elected politicians who argued that the UK government would be right to take a partial stake in the Port Talbot plant in order to ensure its survival.

 In June 2016, Hussain organised a public debate on the forthcoming EU Referendum along with former Aberavon Welsh Assembly candidate David Jenkins, inviting speakers from both sides to present their arguments at Swansea University.

-In January 2022, Hussain was noted for criticising his own party's leader, Prime Minister Boris Johnson, citing that he had lost the trust of the public.
+In January 2022, Hussain was noted for criticising his own party's leader, Prime Minister Boris Johnson, saying that he had lost the trust of the public.